RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 “Rude!
 Ari, have you ever considered that maybe the reason you have no frie-”

-Loud pen scratching noises!
-Back to the topic at hand.
-Which isn’t really a topic.
-But whatever.
-Hey, it just occurred to me that anybody who finds this thing mysteriously unattended in another universe would think that top paragraph was the author making a lazy excuse so their perspective character could write in first person.
-Completely hypothetically.
-Not everything is sarcasm.
-Don’t be so cynical!... not that I can talk.
+Loud pen scratching noises.
+Ignore her.

 I’m writing this as I walk down a forest path with my sister.
-You might think this is a terrible idea and I should pay more attention while walking through a spooky scary forest infested with monsters and shit.
+As an uninitiated, you might think this is a terrible idea and I should pay more attention while walking through a spooky scary forest infested with monsters and shit.
 No, I’m good.
 As a tier seven in the Gov’nance systems, I’ve gotten a lot of attribute points, twenty-seven of which are in soul.
 I can multitask way better than a regular fae.
 Took Bia and I, what, six years? to level this high – we’ve nearly reached tier eight too – and, oh, lemme tell ya, it’s worth it.
-I can run across the entirety of Javenshard in seconds!
+I can run across the entirety of Javenshard in seconds.
 And to think people lived before the Governance came along.
 I mean, there is a lot of people who don’t use it… but those people are just lazy.
 And missing out.

 Bia’s merrily skipping down the trail while still ranting about my social deficits – which I assure you do not exist.
 Bia’s two years older than me – I’m eighteen – and, contrary to the majority of sibling to sibling relationships, she’s always the one annoying me, not the other way around.
 I’m simply too dignified to give a shit about low hanging self assurement.